 Moreira earned a MBA in Sports Management from Fundaçao Getulio Vargas in Sao Paulo, Brazil, in 2012 and was admitted to the Brazilian BAR Association as a lawyer after concluding his law degree in 2009.
 Before entering into the management side of the sport, he worked for seven years as a sports lawyer for a major law firm in Brazil, advising important clients such as the Brazilian Soccer Association, the CBF and the Olympic Committee.

 Handgraaf earned a Bachelor’s of Science in Human Movement Sciences from Vrije Universiteit Amsterdam in 2015.
 Following graduation, he joined AFC Ajax’s Physical Performance Department in 2015 before taking on the position of video analyst with AFC Ajax in 2016.

-Zach Crusse is in his second season as the Director of Team Operations for Columbus Crew SC in 2017 after joining the club in January of 2016.
+Zach Crusse is in his third season as the Director of Team Operations for Columbus Crew SC in 2018 after joining the club in January of 2016.
 During his first year in MLS in 2016, he was honored with the MLS Team Administrator of the Year Award presented by Sportscorp Travel.

 With U.S. Soccer, he worked across all levels, including the Under-15s, U-18s and U-20s.
 With the U-20s, he worked two cycles, including the 2013 FIFA U-20 World Cup in Turkey and the 2015 FIFA U-20 World Cup in New Zealand.
 He also most recently worked with the U.S. Soccer Olympic Team at the 2015 CONCACAF Men's Olympic Qualifying Championship.